SebastiaAgramunt/sebastiaagramunt.github.io/_tabs/about.md

 # The blog

 Over the years I've been keeping notes about topics I like to learn and have been useful in my professional life.
 The idea for this blog is to keep a log for myself as well as share with other people that may have similar interests to mine.
-Please, reach out if you have questions about the contend or find errors in the posts.
+Please, reach out if you have questions about the content or find errors in the posts.

 # CV